MicrosoftDocs/SupportArticles-docs/support/sql/database-engine/install/windows/net-driver-install-check.md

 The first three are contained in *System.Data.DLL* and the last one is contained in *System.Data.OracleClient.DLL*.
 When building an application, you only need to add a reference to the appropriate DLL (also known as "assembly") to your project, and then you can use the provider.

-*System.Data.SqlClient* contains the implementation code similar to SQL Native Client and doesn't rely on OLE DB or ODBC at all.
+*System.Data.SqlClient* contains implementation code similar to SQL Native Client and doesn't rely on [OLE DB](/cpp/data/oledb/ole-db-programming-overview) or [ODBC](/sql/odbc/reference/syntax/odbc-api-reference) APIs at all.

 *System.Data.Odbc* and *System.Data.OleDb* don't provide any inherent database functionality.
 Instead, they load ODBC drivers and OLE DB providers, respectively.

 *System.Data.OracleClient* also contains implementation code, but like Oracle ODBC drivers and OLE DB providers, it also relies on the Oracle Client Software or the Oracle Data Access Components (ODAC) software to be installed.

 > [!NOTE]
-> In general, we recommend using Oracle drivers rather than Microsoft implementations as these drivers are likely to be more up-to-date.
-If an issue can be resolved by switching to an Oracle provider from a Microsoft implementation, it's a preferred solution.
+> In general, it's recommended that you use an Oracle-supplied drivers rather than Microsoft implementations as the former drivers are likely to be more up-to-date.
+If an issue can be resolved by switching to an Oracle provider from a Microsoft driver implementation, it's a preferred solution.

 ## Default .NET search path

-Unlike loading ODBC drivers and OLE DB providers, when loading .NET providers, the .NET loader doesn't rely on the registry but has a search heuristic that's described as follows:
+Unlike loading ODBC drivers and OLE DB providers, the .NET data providers don’t rely on the registry.
+Instead, the .NET loader uses a search heuristic that’s described as follows:

 1. The `DEVPATH` environment variable is checked for a shared folder.
 You should only use this when developing shared assemblies.
 Once the development is completed, the assembly should be installed in the Global Assembly Cache (GAC).
 1. The GAC is checked to see if the assembly is shared between applications.
 If the assembly isn't in the GAC, it's a private assembly.